 Security is nothing to take lightly, especially if you have a WordPress website.
 According to a recent study, 90 percent of websites hacked in 2018 were hosted on WordPress.
-With the threats showing no signs of slowing down, the importance of having a website security plan in place can’t be overstated.
+With the threats showing no signs of slowing down, the importance of a website security plan can’t be overstated.

-In this article, we’ll discuss the importance of securing your WordPress site.
-Then we’ll walk you through how to put a clear security plan in place.
+This article will discuss the importance of securing your WordPress site and walk you through creating a clear security plan.
 Let’s get started!

 The Importance of Having a Clear WordPress Security Plan

-A security plan refers to the methods you take to protect your WordPress site from hackers and data loss.
-Having a clear plan in place minimizes your risk of attack, and helps to protect sensitive data.
+A security plan refers to the methods you use to protect your WordPress site from hackers and data loss.
+Having a clear plan minimizes your attack risk and helps protect sensitive data.

 Failing to implement a security plan puts your business at risk.
 If your site is hacked, it can:

-- Expose and/or damage sensitive data and client information
+- Expose and damage sensitive data and client information

 - Cause unnecessary site downtime